 The scenery is truly majestic.

-This temple is located near the Osako hydroelectric dam, a place with extremely majestic scenery on the way back.
+This temple is located near the Osako Hydroelectric Dam, a spot with incredibly majestic scenery on the way back.

-This is also the end of my journey to explore Odaigahara.
-Thank you for reading to the end of the article.
+And this marks the end of my journey to explore Odaigahara.
+Thank you for reading until the end of the article!

 • Taking photos of individuals, couples, and families in Osaka, Kyoto, Nara: See more HERE